developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

       `Djavax.net.ssl.trustStoreType=JKS`
       `Djavax.net.ssl.trustStorePassword=<password>`

-## Updating an Oracle Source[​](#updating-an-oracle-source "Direct link to Updating an Oracle Source")
+## Updating an Oracle Source

 To update an Oracle source:

 1. On the Datasets page, under **Databases** in the panel on the left, find the name of the source you want to update.
 2. Right-click the source name and select **Settings** from the list of actions.
 Alternatively, click the source name and then the ![The Settings icon](/images/settings-icon.png "The Settings icon") at the top right corner of the page.
 3. In the **Source Settings** dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
-For information about the settings options, see [Configuring Oracle as a Source](#configuring-oracle-as-a-source).
+For information about the settings options, see Configuring Oracle as a Source.
 4. Click **Save**.

-## Deleting an Oracle Source[​](#deleting-an-oracle-source "Direct link to Deleting an Oracle Source")
+## Deleting an Oracle Source

 note